Dasmariñas: Congressional representation

-The Legislative district of Dasmariñas is the representation of the city in the House of Representatives of the Philippines.
-The district corresponds to the 4th Legislative District of Cavite, which was created on October 22, 2009 just right before the ratification of the Charter of the City of Dasmariñas on November 25, 2009.
+The legislative district of Dasmariñas is the representation of the city in the House of Representatives of the Philippines.
+The district corresponds to the 4th legislative district of Cavite, which was created on October 22, 2009 just right before the ratification of the Charter of the City of Dasmariñas on November 25, 2009.
 Prior to being entitled its own representation, the municipality of Dasmariñas was represented in Congress as part of the lone district of Cavite from 1907 to 1972, and as part of Region IV-A in the Interim Batasang Pambansa from 1978 to 1984.
 From 1984 to 1986, it was represented at the Batasang Pambansa as part of the at-large district of Cavite, and was part of the second district of Cavite in the restored House of Representatives from 1987 to 2010.

-The congressman of the Legislative district of Dasmariñas is the representative of the city in the lower house of the Philippine Congress.
-He is elected to serve a three-year term, with a maximum of three terms.
-Elpidio F. Barzaga Jr. is the incumbent congressman.
+The congressman of the legislative district of Dasmariñas is the representative of the city in the lower house of the Philippine Congress.
+It is elected to serve a three-year term, with a maximum of three terms.
+It is currently represented in the 20th Congress by Kiko Barzaga.

-Provincial board representation
+Provincial Board Representation

-Despite of its own representation in the congress, it still an ordinary component city, meaning its citizens still elect provincial officials.
+Despite having its own representation in the congress, it is still an ordinary component city, meaning its citizens still elect provincial officials.
 The city has two representatives to the Sangguniang Panlalawigan ng Cavite (English: Provincial Board of Cavite).
 The board members are elected to serve a three-year term, with a maximum of three terms.
-Both Rex Mangubat and Rudy Lara were re-elected unopposed in May 2013, which Lara is the most higher votes in the entire provincial board, he is also as the Senior board member.